 - Browse to your server name > Sites > Your SSL-based site.

-- From the SSL Certificate drop down, Specify a Friendly Name for the SSL certificate that will be used for this site.
+- From the SSL Certificate drop down, Select the SSL certificate that will be used for this site.

 Step 4: Configuring SharePoint: